microsoft/hands-on-lab-azure-functions/docs/workshop.md

 In the same `Function App` you will be able to add multiple `functions`, each with its own set of triggers and bindings.
 These triggers and bindings can benefit from existing `expressions`, which are parameter conventions easing the overall development experience.
 For example, you can use an expression to use the execution timestamp, or generate a unique `GUID` name for a file uploaded to a storage account.

 Azure Functions run and benefit from the App Service platform, offering features like: deployment slots, continuous deployment, HTTPS support, hybrid connections and others.
-Apart from the `Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `App Service Plan`or in a hybrid model called `Premium Plan`.
+Apart from the `Flex Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `Consumption`, `App Service Plan` or in a hybrid model called `Premium Plan`.

 ## Azure Functions : Let's practice